htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 About Requirements and Rank
 ---------------------------

-The :subcom:`requirements` and :subcom:`rank` commands in the submit description file are powerful and flexible.
-:index:`rank<single: rank; example>`\ Using them effectively requires care, and this section presents those details.
+The :subcom:`requirements` and :subcom:`rank<example>` commands in the submit description file are powerful and flexible.
+Using them effectively requires care, and this section presents those details.

 Both :subcom:`requirements` and :subcom:`rank` need to be specified as valid